ninewise/dissertation/frag-gene-scan/main.md

 execution, but their latest releases suffer from their own issues.
 FGS implements multithreading in a very inefficient way, making it much slower than FGS+.
-The implementation doesn't preserve input order, breaking for example the synchronisation between pair-end read files without an extra sorting step in postprocessing.
+The implementation doesn't preserve input order, breaking for example the synchronization between pair-end read files without an extra sorting step in postprocessing.
 Bugs have also been introduced when replacing Perl code with C functions.
 In addition, out-of-bound memory access may corrupt its results and cause the